McLain Ward: Personal life

-Ward married in October 2008.
-His father, Barney Ward, died in 2012 of cancer.
+Ward's father, Barney Ward, was involved in the show jumping horse killings scandal in the 1980s and 1990s, in which expensive horses were killed as part of an insurance fraud scheme; he pleaded guilty in 1996 and served three years in federal prison, followed by three years probation.
+Barney died of cancer in 2012.

-His father Barney Ward was involved in the Horse Murders scandal, an insurance fraud scheme that killed horses for insurance money.
-He served three years in federal prison, and three years probation.
-Ward has two daughters: Lilly who was born in February 2015 and Madison born in February 2020.
+Ward married in October 2008 and has two daughters: Lilly who was born in February 2015 and Madison born in February 2020.
 His hobbies include golf and basketball.